-A large number of graduate employers are using video for the first interview stage of their recruitment: the Institute of Student Employers found that in 2018 49% of employers used video interviewing.
-And employers in the construction industry are following this trend, too.
-Wates, Barratt, Balfour Beatty and Network Rail are among those that have switched to video interviews for their graduate vacancies.
+A large number of graduate employers are using video for the first interview stage of their recruitment process: the Institute of Student Employers found that in 2019 47% of its employer members used video interviewing.
+And, while many construction companies still use phone interviews, some are switching to video..
+Wates, Barratt, Balfour Beatty, Thames Water and Network Rail are among them – at least for their early careers (apprentice, student and graduate) vacancies.

-This is actually good for your chances of getting an interview.
-‘Video allows the employers to interview more candidates than they would be able to via the phone or face to face, while also keeping the process standardised for all,’ says Samena Choudhury, early careers recruiter at Wates.
+Applying to an employer that uses video interviews actually increases the chances of you getting an interview in the first place.
+‘Video allows the employers to interview more candidates than they would be able to via the phone or face to face, while also keeping the process standardised for all,’ says Samena Choudhury, a former early careers recruiter and now community investment adviser at Wates.

 So what should you expect and how can you be successful?
 We spoke to Samena to find out.